rodolfodpk/myeslib/README.md

 cd ../inventory-jdbi
 java -jar target/inventory-jdbi-0.0.1-SNAPSHOT.jar 10 100 10 100
 ```
-The parameters are:
+The parameters are, respectively:
 * jettyMinThreads
 * jettyMaxThreads
 * dbPoolMinThreads
 * dbPoolMaxThreads

 This service will receive commands as JSON on http://localhost:8080/inventory-item-command.
 It uses Hazelcast just as a cache.

-There is another implementation: inventory-hazelcast.
-It is more tied to Hazelcast since beside caching for snapshots, it uses a distributed map backed by a MapStore implementation to store AggregateRootHistory instances.
+There is another implementation: **inventory-hazelcast**.
+It is more tied to Hazelcast since beside caching for snapshots, it uses a distributed map backed by a MapStore implementation to store <a href="myeslib-core/src/main/java/org/myeslib/core/data/AggregateRootHistory.java">AggregateRootHistory/</a> instances.
 This map is configureed as write-through.
-It also uses a Hazelcast queue to store UnitOfWork instances.
+It also uses a Hazelcast queue to store <a href="myeslib-core/src/main/java/org/myeslib/core/data/UnitOfWork.java">UnitOfWork/</a> instances.
 This Hazelcast implementation has an aditional parameter:

 * eventsQueueConsumers (default =50)